International Travel Guidance

-If you are traveling to a country that is deemed a war risk or high hazard area [pdf], you must get pre-approval from the SJSU President’s office, the Provost’s office, the CSU Chancellor’s office, and the California State University Risk Management Authority (CSURMA) insurance company.
-It is essential that you submit your request as far in advance of travel as possible.
+If you are traveling to a country that is a war risk or high-hazard area [pdf], you must get pre-approval from the SJSU President’s office, the Provost’s office, the CSU Chancellor’s office, and the California State University Risk Management Authority (CSURMA) insurance company.
+You must submit your request as far in advance of travel as possible.

 3. Are you taking your University laptop with you?

 - Make sure that all security updates have been applied and that your anti-virus software is up to date.

 - Remove all sensitive data or access it through the cloud, if possible.
 Leave unnecessary data at home.

 - Use strong, unique passwords for all accounts and enable multi-factor authentication (MFA) when available.

 - Use a VPN to access University resources and approved cloud services.

 All electronic devices should be transported in your carry-on baggage, not checked baggage.

 - Avoid using open, unencrypted public Wi-Fi hotspots.
 Turn off your wireless, Bluetooth, and GPS when not being used.